marinegenomicslab/mglwebsite.github.io/content/_index.md

     content:
       title: |
         Marine Genomics Lab
-#      image:
+      image:
-#        filename: welcome.jpg
+        filename: welcome.jpg
-#        position: left  # This may not work alone, so we handle styling with CSS
+        position: bottom  # This may not work alone, so we handle styling with CSS

       text: |